acaudwell/Gource/README.md

 If you want to use Gource with something other than the supported systems, there is a pipe ('|') delimited custom log format:

-    timestamp - A unix timestamp of when the update occured. username  - The name of the user who made the update. type      - initial for the update type - (A)dded, (M)odified or (D)eleted. file      - Path of the file updated.
+    timestamp - An ISO 8601 or unix timestamp of when the update occured. username  - The name of the user who made the update. type      - initial for the update type - (A)dded, (M)odified or (D)eleted. file      - Path of the file updated.